maxineauma/secret-sharing/README.md

 4. Most importantly: have fun.
 I sure did!

 ## Limitations
-1. `N` (or `K`, for that matter) has a very specific and unspecified value.
+1. `N` has a very specific and unspecified limit.
 Anything above will be insufficient to return the secret.